 Divorce is not easy, but sometimes it is necessary.
 In the aftermath, we know there are many adjustments that will take place in both parents’ lives.
 One thing is certain – everyone should want what is in the best interest of the children.

-Utah family courts always tries to keep both parents involved in their children’s lives if possible.
-This may be through joint custody or sole custody for one parents and visitation rights for the other.
+Utah family courts always try to keep both parents involved in their children’s lives if possible.
+This may be through joint custody or sole custody for one parent and visitation rights for the other.
 The divorce process can get complicated, but so can the aftermath.

 Briefly, we will explain the types of custody.

 Legal custody deals with who is responsible for legal decisions like education and medical issues for the child.
 Physical custody deals with where the child will primarily reside.